 not living within a ten-minute walk of a green space

-For more information on the Green Space Index, what the individual indices mean and how to find your way around the WebApp for each area we have produced a series of frequently asked questions.
+For more information on the Green Space Index, what the individual indices mean and how to find your way around the online map we have produced a series of frequently asked questions.
 Accompanying the FAQs and containing more detail on how the Green Space Index has been calculated and compiled are a set of Technical Notes.

 Interested in learning more about the Green Space Index as well as hearing what others have had to say about its findings?
 We've collated a selection of commentary and responses to help you delve deeper and discover the stories behind the numbers!